gfulton-redhat/orchestration/README.md

 In this hip pocket session we are going to explore the concept of single source.

-**Orchestration:** The planning or coordination of the elements to produce a desired effect.

-### Single Source Of Truth
 Single source of truth is the practice of aggregating versioned data to a single location.

 ***Declarative Artifacts***